junior-path/learning-checklists/checklists/from-zero-to-ruby-on-rails.md

 Beyond Rails:

-- [ ] Explain what is a gem.
+- [ ] Be able to explain what is an API.
-- [ ] Have cloned a Github repository.
+- [ ] Make sure you have cloned a Github repository.
 - [ ] Understand the purpose of SQL.
 - [ ] Postgres: what is a table?
 What are the columns in a table?
 - [ ] What's the difference between some databases like Postgres, MySQL, SQLite and Redis.